ariga/atlas/doc/website/blog/2023-08-08-gorm-visualizations.md

 ### Step 1: Bootstrap the GORM application

-Start by creating a new directory for our project, and initialize a new Go module:
+Start by creating a new directory for our project.
+Then, initialize a new Go module:

 ```shell
 mkdir gormviz